Kennicutt-Schmidt relation of galaxies over 13 billion years in the COLIBRE hydrodynamical simulations: Redshift evolution of the Kennicutt-Schmidt relation

 Unlike spatially resolved observations, integrated values for individual galaxies have been obtained by the thousands \citep{Tacconi20}.
 From these observations, it has been well established that the H$_2$ depletion time decreases with increasing redshift.
 This is shown for \colibre\ and a compilation of observations in Fig.~\ref{KS_Zevo_comp_obs2}.
 The observations come from a range of H$_2$ tracers: CO, sub-millimetre or millimetre emission, or FIR SED.
 Even though they are all subject to different systematic effects, \citet{Tacconi20} argue that they produce consistent H$_2$ scaling relations.
 Each circle represents an individual observed galaxy, while the stars show the median for the observations.
 The latter are computed with a minimum of $10$ galaxies.
-We show with lines the predictions of \colibre, which are in remarkable agreement with the observations.
+We show with lines the predictions of \colibre, which are in remarkable agreement with the observations. {However, we remind the reader that for \colibre\ we show individual $1$~kpc rings rather than global measurements for galaxies, so the comparison is not one-to-one.
+Another important caveat is that we show regions from all galaxies with $M_{\star}\ge 10^9\,\rm M_{\odot}$ and $\rm SFR>0$, while the observations are biased towards more massive galaxies with higher SFRs.
+Below we explore the effect of sSFR.}

 The scatter in the observations is large and driven by physical parameters, such as the sSFR of galaxies, which we show in Fig.~\ref{KS_GlobalDeps} can systematically shift the H$_2$ depletion time.
 We demonstrate this at different redshifts in Fig.~\ref{KS_Zevo_comp_obs3}, where we plot the resolved H$_2$ depletion time as a function of a galaxy's sSFR in $5$ redshift bins.
-At all redshifts, there is a strong dependence of the local $\tau_{\rm H_2}$ on the global sSFR, with the zero point of the relation evolving strongly with redshift.
+At all redshifts, there is a strong dependence of the local $\tau_{\rm H_2}$ on the global sSFR, with the zero point of the relation evolving strongly with redshift in \colibre.
 We also compute medians for the observations in redshift bins where there is enough data to have at least $10$ points per bin.
 The observations agree strikingly well with our predictions, noting though that the observational samples are not stellar-mass complete, which our simulated sample is by construction.
 We also note that at the highest sSFR, the observations prefer slightly longer H$_2$ depletion times than what \colibre\ predicts at kpc scales.
 In the future we will compare global measurements to perform a fairer comparison with these global observations.